joncamfield/satcommthreats/en.md

 ## Scope

-This is focused on 2-way satellite communications devices, including sat phones, VSAT terminals, and Starlink.
+This is focused on 2-way satellite communications devices, including sat phones / pagers, Inmarsat BGANs, VSATs, and Starlink.
 Some of the risks discussed may also apply to receive-only / broadcast satellite in situations where satellite dishes are regulated/illegal.